-Despite the importance of street vending to the City, its consumers, and its workers, the number of individual licenses for general vendors and cart licenses for food vendors issued by the city of New York are woefully inadequate.
-There are over 10,000 unlicensed vendors who cannot get a license because there is a cap on the number of general vendor and food cart licenses that can be given out.
-These licensing caps have been fixed for a quarter-century, and even the waiting lists - created in response to the disproportionate demand for the limited supply of licenses - are now closed due to existing long lists and the lack of license turnover.
+Despite the importance of street vending to the City, its consumers, and its workers, the number of individual licenses for general vendors and cart permits for food vendors issued by the city of New York is woefully inadequate.
+There are over 10,000 unlicensed vendors who cannot get a license because there is a cap on the number of general vendor and food cart permits that can be given out.
+These caps have been fixed for a decades, and even the waiting lists - created in response to the demand for the limited supply of licenses - are now closed due to existing long lists and the lack of license turnover.